CLIENT TERMS OF BUSINESS

 (i) Money we are holding for you being lost because of banking failure or problems.

-(a) Death or personal injury; or
+(a) Death or personal injury caused by negligence or breach of duty; or

 (b) Any other liability that we cannot exclude or restrict by law or under our professional regulations.